microsoft/WSA/README.md

 ﻿# Windows Subsystem for Android:tm: Developers

+Windows Subsystem for Android™ and the Amazon Appstore will no longer be available in the Microsoft Store after March 5, 2025.
+[Learn more](https://learn.microsoft.com/en-us/windows/android/wsa/).

 Windows Subsystem for Android enables your Windows 11 device to run Android applications that are available in the Amazon Appstore.

 ## What is this repository for?